Lavender Daze FAQs

 Q: What do you sell at the farm stand?

-A: We sell organic lavender bundles and buds, fresh cut flowers grown on the farm by Sidekick Flowers, our own lavender oils, hydrosols, and body-care products, CCOF-certified organic pollinator-friendly plants for your garden, honey from our bees and other local Sonoma County beekeepers, produce from our farm when available, lavender syrups and balsamic vinegars, and some beautiful gift items.
+A: We sell organic lavender bundles and buds, our own lavender oils and hydrosols, bath and body-care products like lavender lotion, body oil, soap and bath bombs, CCOF-certified organic pollinator-friendly plants for your garden, honey from our bees and other local Sonoma County beekeepers, lavender syrups and balsamic vinegars, and some beautiful gift items.
 Come and check it out!

 Q: How long has Bees N Blooms been in operation?